How to Write a Manager Position Cover Letter That Wins Interviews

 Add a professional opening paragraph

-Always use a personalized salutation in your cover letter for a job application.
+Always use a personalized salutation in your job application.
 Do a quick LinkedIn research to learn the hiring manager's name.
 If you can't seem to locate their name, use Dear Hiring Manager.

 The first paragraph should state your target role and the company's name.
 Avoid using any creative openers to grasp the hiring manager's attention.
 Such efforts often have the opposite result.